Treboder/MegaChatApp/README.md

 ## Docker Login from EC2 via Github Actions (with Github secrets)

-After preparing the EC2 and successfully connection to it, we usually face the error message *"Cannot perform an interactive login from a non TTY device"* with login attempt from Github Actions via:
+Seems not to work (at least I do not know how) according to the error message *"Cannot perform an interactive login from a non TTY device"* after trying to login via Github Actions with:
 ````
 docker login -u $DOCKER_USER -p $DOCKER_PWD
 ````